klvl/allure-features/README.md

 }
 ```

 #### Add link dynamically

 Follow [Allure lifecycle/Additional Report Information/Link](#link-1) section for information.

 ### Issue

-When automated test detected a defect, we create an issue in a bug-tracking system, disable this regression test(until
-is fixed), and add link with issue to this test, to display it in a report.
+This section describes how to add link with a bug symbol to a report.

 #### Single issue

-To display issue link for a test in Allure report, mark test method with the `@Issue` annotation:
 ```java
 package io.klvl.testinfo;